 About Standard Gentlemen

 The Standard Gentlemen Store was created to help support the overall mission to serve those struggling to find their path in life or those facing the storms life throws at us.
-The purchases you make through our store allows us to continue furthering this mission.
+Our beard products were developed through Trae’s dedication to his own beard growth and his desire to create products that exceed his own expectations.
+Purchases made through our store allow us to continue furthering our mission to serve.

+We still have a lot of work ahead of us to develop this website.
 This site will be continuously evolving as we begin to delve into various topics regarding men's health and well being.
-Although, we know that many of these topics will be beneficial to women as well.
+We also know that many of these topics will be beneficial to women as well.
 The content presented on this site will also continue to grow with time.
 We don't pretend to know everything here.
 Our evolution is never ending.